 Current Programs of the Center:

 Grow Appalachia is a regional project aimed at improving food security for families and communities in the mountains.
 It was founded by John Paul Dejoria, Co Founder and CEO of John Paul Mitchell Systems and is administered by Berea College.
-We are proud to be a Grow Appalachia affiliate for the 5th year.
-In 2019 we will help over 100 families to start or expand their home gardens and/or to market their produce.
+We are proud to be a Grow Appalachia affiliate for the 10th year.
+In 2023 we helped over 100 families to start or expand their home gardens and/or market their produce.
 We assist with plowing and tilling, and supply seeds, plants and organic fertilizer.
 We also offer workshops in gardening, food preservation and cooking with fruits and veggies.
 Like so much of the community center’s work, the Grow Appalachia program encourages inter-generational learning and fun.
 Step into the community center during the growing season and you are likely to find grandparents beside their grandkids cooking veggies, taking in a workshop on growing sweet potatoes, or making apple butter and grape jelly in autumn.